srirangav/Hash/Docs/README.txt

 About:

     Hash is a MacOSX application to generate and verify the hash, crc, or checksum of a file.
-Hash supports the following hash functions:
+The following hash functions are supported:

     MD5
     SHA1
-    SHA1 DC (SHA1 with collision detection / protection enabled)
+    SHA1 DC (SHA1 with collision detection / protection)
     SHA2 (SHA224, SHA256, SHA384, SHA512)
     SHA3 (224, 256, 384, 512)
     RIPEMD (160, 320)